-The government does not directly undertake the government bond-related administrative tasks, such as issuance and redemption, but entrusts the BOJ with most of those tasks based on Article 1, paragraph (2) of the "Act on National Government Bonds."
-Those administrative tasks entrusted to the BOJ are as follows ().
+The government does not directly undertake JGB-related administrative work, such as issuance and redemption but delegates most of those to BOJ based on Article 1, paragraph (2) of the "Act on National Government Bonds."
+This delegated work is as follows ( ).

-- Issuance: The BOJ accepts bids from bidders in auctions, notifies amounts of successful bids, collects payments, issues the securities, and receives and handles revenues. - Redemption/interest payment: The BOJ pays a principal and interest on JGBs, and receives and handles funds to be used for redemption, and makes their disbursement.
+- Issuance: The BOJ receives bids in auctions, notifies amounts of successful bids, collects payments, issues the securities, and receives and handles revenues. - Redemption/interest payment: The BOJ pays a principal and interest on JGBs, and receives and handles funds to be used for redemption, and makes their disbursement.